Bismarck-Mandan Pards: Northern League (1962 to 1964, 1966)

 Minor league baseball returned to Bismarck, when the 1962 Bismarck–Mandan Pards franchise, in partnership with neighboring Mandan, North Dakota, finally became members of the Class C level Northern League as an affiliate of the Minnesota Twins and playing at Bismarck Municipal Ballpark in Bismarck.
 Jack Hoeven, the father of the current North Dakota governor, was named team president.
-The Pards ended the 1962 season with a record of 60–62, sixth in the six–team Northern League under Manager Vern Morgan, who began the first of his three-year tenure.
+The Pards ended the 1962 season with a record of 60–62, placing sixth in the six–team Northern League, playing the season under Manager Vern Morgan, who began the first of his three-year tenure.
 The Pards had season home attendance of 37,786, an average of 619 per contest.

 The Bismarck–Mandan Pards continued play in the 1963 Northern League, which was now designated as a Class A league.
 Jack Hoeven was replaced as team president by Roger Higgins, a radio and television sports director, who had played for the Bismarck Barons.
-The Pards finished with a 1963 regular season record of 56–63, 3rd in the Northern League, with Vern Morgan continuing as manager.
+The Pards finished with a 1963 regular season record of 56–63, placing third in the Northern League, with Vern Morgan continuing as manager.
 Season attendance at Bismarck Municipal Ballpark was 31,769, an average of 534 per game.

 Playing their third season under Vern Morgan, the Bismarck–Mandan Pards of the Northern League finished the 1964 season with a record of 39–80.
-The team was last in the six–team Northern League.
+The team finished last in the six–team Northern League.
 The Pards drew a season attendance of 19,332.
 The franchise did not return to the Northern League in 1965, as the league reduced to four teams for the 1965 season.